Monquirasaurus: History and naming

-The holotype and only known specimen of Monquirasaurus is a 7.3 m long (as preserved), substantially incomplete (have many missing tail vertebrae) and articulated skeleton of a young adult animal discovered in 1977 by Samuel Vargas, Enrique Zubieta and German Zubieta on the lands of Tito Hurtado.
+The holotype and only known specimen of Monquirasaurus is a 7.3 m (as preserved), substantially incomplete (have many missing tail vertebrae) and articulated skeleton of a young adult animal discovered in 1977 by Samuel Vargas, Enrique Zubieta and German Zubieta on the lands of Tito Hurtado.
 Excavations were conducted by geologists, archaeologists and palaeontologists from the Instituto Colombiano de Geología y Minería (now Servicio Geológico Colombiano), the Instituto Colombiano de Antropología e Historia and the Universidad Nacional de Colombia.

 Locally the specimen soon became known as "El Fósil", before being formally described as Kronosaurus boyacensis by Hampe in 1992 after being informally attributed to Kronosaurus in the years prior.
-This description however was conducted using photographs and remote imaging techniques, as the Junta de Acción Comunal and local community did not allow access to the holotype specimen, resulting in a lacking and untrustworthy description.
-It wasn't until 2021 that the specimen was reexamined first hand and described as a distinct genus, Monquirasaurus boyacensis.
+This description, however, was conducted using photographs and remote imaging techniques, as the Junta de Acción Comunal and local community did not allow access to the holotype specimen, resulting in a lacking and untrustworthy description.
+Not until 2021 was the specimen reexamined first hand and described as a distinct genus, Monquirasaurus boyacensis.
 The holotype specimen still remains in the type locality, with the local "Museo El Fósil" having been built around the fossil.

 The generic name derives from Monquirá, the Vereda (administrative division) where the holotype has been discovered.
 Similarly, the species name refers to the Boyacá Department.